pduebel/pduebel/README.md

 ## 👋 Hi there

 I’m Peter.
-I currently work as a Data Analyst, after having spent a brief period as a Python Developer.
+I currently work as a Data Analyst after having spent a brief period as a Python Developer.

 ## 👀 I’m interested in...